mech/Notes/DevOps/nginx.md

 Kernel flags set with `sysctl` tool will be lost upon reboot.
 In order to persist them, you must add them to `/etc/sysctl.conf` or `/etc/sysctl.d/`.

+## Monitoring

+You don't have need to have only 1 access.log or error.log.
+You can nest them into different contexts.

+See New Relic Nginx monitoring solution.

 ## Videos